vyelluru/renovate_demo/README.md

 # Renovate.ai

-End to end platform to renovate your space with AI
+End to end platform to reimagine your space with AI

 Signup for the Waitlist: https://waitforit.me/signup/15091383